chromium/chromium/chrome/test/chromedriver/docs/chrome_connection.md

 `WebView`.
 The browser-wide `DevToolsClient` is the only instance not wrapped.

-From the point of view of the client application, each browser tab or window is represented by a window handle, a string formed by concatenation `"CDwindow-"` with the ID of the `DevToolsClient` and `WebView` representing the tab/window.
+From the point of view of the client application, each browser tab or window is represented by a window handle, the `DevToolsClient`, and `WebView` representing the tab/window.
 Each session has a tab that is currently active.
 The `WebView` connected to that tab can be retrieved with `Session::GetTargetWindow`.